amirveyseh/definition_extraction/README.md

 This will use the `best_model.pt` file by default.
 Use `--model checkpoint_epoch_10.pt` to specify a model checkpoint file.

+The evaluation script will print results of different metrics.
+We use the macro-f1 from sklearn as our main metric to compare the models.

 ## Retrain

 Reload a pretrained model and finetune it, run: